Time Relay 2-Channel 10-Amp with Wi-Fi Interface

 Save You Schedules

 Taralist controllers allow you to build and save your time schedule as a file on your computer.
 Different schedules can be configured for different times of the year, for instance one for Summer School and one for the full school year.
 Upload the schedule you need for that part of the year.
-For users with multiple boards saved schedules can also be used to store the time schedule into each controller easily without re configuring.Defining Time
+For users with multiple boards saved schedules can also be used to store the time schedule into each controller easily without re configuring.Clock Accuracy - Adjustable Time Compensation

 Like most clocks, time drift is a reality and the Taralist controller will drift over time.
 The Taralist clock has some special features to help keep the time accurate.
 Time compensation functions are included that allow you to automatically adjust the clock forward or back (by up to 15 seconds) each day of the week.
 For instance, you may find the Taralist keeps better time if it automatically advances the clock 1 second each day of the week.
 Or you may find that you need to subtract 5 seconds from the clock 1 day per week.
 Adjustable time compensation will help keep your clock accurate (though it is always a good idea to check on the clock periodically).